chipsalliance/firrtl-spec/spec.md

 determine the final type.

 `Reset`{.firrtl}s, whether synchronous or asynchronous, can be cast to other types.
-See the following sections for examples.

 Casting between reset types is also legal:

 ``` firrtl
 input a : UInt<1>